-- The share of mcommerce in all ecommerce is expected to rise to 72.9% by 2021.
+- The share of mCommerce in all eCommerce is expected to rise to 72.9% by 2022.

 - 52% of online stores have omnichannel capabilities.

-In such a great demand for online shopping options, we have gathered Top 13 Tips That Will Help You Grow Your Ecommerce Business During The Coronavirus:
+In such a great demand for online shopping options, we have gathered the Top 13 Tips That Will Help You Grow Your Business in Covid:

-To grow your eCommerce business during the coronavirus, you need to adapt the latest trends to survive.
-Be it before pandemic or after, the trends are never going to stop changing.
+To grow your business in Covid, you need to adapt to the latest trends to survive.
+Be it before the pandemic or after, the trends are never going to stop changing.

-- Nutritional products sales online hiked by 49% as compared to the past month.
+- Nutritional product sales online hiked by 49% as compared to the past month.

 - 96% increase in apparel and accessories in contrast to last month.

-- As per MULTICHANNEL MERCHANT – the online sale of jewellery has increased upto 47%, especially in USA
+- As per MULTICHANNEL MERCHANT – the online sale of jewelry has increased upto 47%, especially in the USA

 - Baby product sales have surged online, with 237%